Switching from Wegovy injections to Wegovy tablets

 .png&w=3840&q=75)

-If the pills are approved in the UK, many people using Wegovy injections may want to switch to tablets.
+With pills approved in the UK, many people using Wegovy injections may want to switch to Wegovy pills.
 But is it possible to move from one to the other, and how can you do it safely?
 Let’s find out together.

 Key points